ucd-library/crowd-source-js/README.md

 - get pending (Firestore)
 - get pending by item (Firestore)
   - get all pending inputs for item
+  - will trigger update events for individual inputs and item
 - listen pending by item (Firestore)
   - get pushed updates of all inputs for item
+  - will trigger update events for individual inputs and item
+  - if input is deleted, will check if it was approved.
+Fires approved update event if it was
 - unlisten pending by item (Firestores)
   - stop listing to push update of inputs for item